Structure and Function of Bulbs, Corms and Rhizomes

 Show an example of the homework assignment (can be class work, if preferred).
 Show that it includes the student’s name, a drawing of a philanthropic act they remember in their lives (the act can be done by them or another person), and below the drawing a short description of the act.
 Give each student two pieces of drawing paper.
 Student should illustrate a philanthropic act, either their own or an act of another.

-Using Seven Motivations for Giving (Attachment Three) as a reference, go over these seven motivations for giving.
+Using Seven Motivations for Giving (Handout Three) as a reference, go over these seven motivations for giving.
 Describe each of the seven motivations and ask the learners for examples.

 Hang the seven “Doing Good Is...” posters on the wall, leaving some space between them.
 Ask each learner to explain his or her drawing.
 Have each learner place his or her drawing under the motivation they think best fits this act.